Perfect Chemistry: Genre

 Perfect Chemistry fits into the romance, young adult, contemporary and urban genre categories in fiction.
-A reviewer at Romantic Times Magazine described the novel as “Elkeles sure hits her stride in this story of star-crossed lovers.
-She takes a storyline that could be clichéd and turns it into a gripping tale readers will race through to find out if happily ever after is possible.”
-This is not your typical romance novel because of its unique storyline when Elkeles adds in the gang ties throughout Alex's family and how his father's mysterious murder can come between his and Brittany's relationship when he must choose which would be more important to him.
-The narrative has been described in a scholarly review as being "full of soap opera worthy melodrama" when Brittany stands up for her family and help Alex break free of his gang and have a happy ending.
-In an article interview published by Voya Magazine, Simone Elkeles describes the genre she writes in and her reason for doing so stating, "Yes, I write teen romances and I’m not afraid or ashamed to say it.
-I love all of the couples I’ve written about–they’re all romantic and magical in their own way."
+A reviewer at Romantic Times Magazine described the novel as "Elkeles sure hits her stride in this story of star-crossed lovers.
+She takes a storyline that could be clichéd and turns it into a gripping tale readers will race through to find out if happily ever after is possible."
+This is not a typical romance novel because of its unique storyline when Elkeles adds in the gang ties throughout Alex's family and how his father's mysterious murder can come between his and Brittany's relationship when he must choose which would be more important to him.
+The narrative has been described in a scholarly review as being "full of soap opera worthy melodrama" when Brittany stands up for her family and helps Alex break free of his gang and have a happy ending.
+In an interview published by Voya Magazine, Simone Elkeles describes the genre she writes in and her reason for doing so stating, "Yes, I write teen romances and I'm not afraid or ashamed to say it.
+I love all of the couples I've written about–they're all romantic and magical in their own way."
 Also, adding a touch of Alex's Mexican culture throughout the novel helping to relate to the character and adding to the spicy romance.
 Elkeles also describes her books as portraying teen sexuality in her books stating how in reality most teenagers lose their virginity in high school just like the character Brittney Ellis.

+Book ban

+In 2023, the book was banned, in Clay County District Schools, Florida.